 - State that only the specific section is being altered and that all other content will remain as it was in the original contract.

 - All parties of the contract should sign and date the amendment.
 If needed, witnesses can be present for additional proof once there is an agreement to the amendment changes.

 - Once the amendment is complete and signed, copies should be given to all parties.

 Copies of the signed and dated amendment do not need to be supplied to the court of law unless a legal dispute exists.
 The amendment acts as proof to the court as to what was agreed to by the parties in an effort to resolve any legal issues.

 Contract addendum is governed by the laws of the jurisdiction where the property is located or in some situations where one of the parties resides.
 This designation may be indicated in the original contract.
 While there is no limit to how many times a contract can be amended, a rule of thumb is that after five amendments, a new contract should be drafted and executed.

 New clauses that were not in the original contract may be added to the contract in the Additional Terms section.
 In this scenario, the original contract remains the same and unaltered.
 Both parties must agree and sign any changes made to the contract.
 Changes made by one party without the other would not be considered valid and unenforceable by the law.

 Corporations use a corporate seal to authenticate all corporate documents.
 The seal is a stamp that will emboss the paper.
 In most corporations, the signing officer is in control of the seal.

 If you need help with how to amend a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.